Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Combined Disability Ratings for TDIU

 VA math combines ratings differently.
 Two 50% ratings don’t generally equal 100%.
-The system uses a “whole person theory” that accounts for overlapping limitations.
+The system utilizes a “whole person theory” that accounts for overlapping limitations.
 For instance, a veteran with 50% PTSD and 30% back injury doesn’t receive an 80% combined rating.
 The actual combined rating is 65%.
 Understanding this formula helps when reviewing your TDIU income limits.

-What Happens If You Don’t Meet the Minimum Disability Rating?
+What Happens if You Don’t Meet the Minimum Disability Rating?

 Even without meeting the minimum thresholds, you still have options.
 Extra-schedular TDIU is available when a service-connected condition prevents you from securing or maintaining substantial gainful employment even though your condition doesn’t meet the ratings thresholds.
 However, this is a much more difficult path for TDIU approval.